-- earnings: The extractives sector is marred by a high degree of discretionary power and political influence.
+- Over-reliance on the sector for revenue and export earnings: The extractives sector is marred by a high degree of discretionary power and political influence.
 Consequently, this influence has become a source of the secret and unequal contracts that African countries sometimes enter with MNCs.
 These contracts in turn undermine efforts to promote transparency and accountability in the extractives industry.
 This phenomenon is best explained by the IFFs in the petroleum and gold mining sub-sectors. - Complexity of value chains associated with the sector:26 These chains are normally complex and transcend national borders.
 As such, this gives MNCs undue advantage in contracts negotiations.